vectorstain/NY_YellowTaxi_Analytics/Docs/nextsteps.md

 * Know the shape of the distribution
 * Think about making categorical variables out of continuous variables by cutting them into bins.

-## Missing Valus or not valid values and data tidy analysis
-* Find number of missing values per column
-* Chech if data is tidy
-* Lots of data gets accidentally duplicated.
-Check for duplicates or near duplicates of rows and columns
-* * Just like it was described above to make a 0/1 column for outliers, you can do the same for any other finding
-* You can drop the duplicated rows or you can make a binary column labeling them.
-* Same for rows that do not have a correct calculation.
-* In the fare amount some values can be negative.
-These values can belong to payment_type 4, 5 or 6